 Of course, this news doesn’t sync with the pronouncements from Tim Cook that the future belongs to augmented reality.
 But it jives with Apple’s acquisition strategy, which has gone far beyond AR startups to pull VR firms under its umbrella.
 That extends back to the acquisition of Vrvana in 2017, a company that was working on a combined AR/VR headset.
 And just last week, Apple confirmed that it had acquired NextVR, which has been working on live-streaming concerts and sporting events since 2016.
 NextVR’S 360 video service never gained traction but that may have been due more to the available headsets and bandwidth than its own platform.

 To add another tantalizing element to these rumors, Apple may be partnering with Valve in the development of a new VR headset.
 One thing we know for certain: Apple is one of the few companies that could go up against the Facebook/Oculus VR juggernaut and win.
-Much as we love Valve and their headset, we’re not so sure they can pull this off.
+Much as we love Valve and their headset, we’re not so sure they can pull this off on their own.

 Is the Coronavirus Pandemic a Catalyst?